yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] Geometry optimization: should not reset to random wavefunctions each time.
 This is particularly problematic for hybrid functionals, where the Phi iteration starts from the beginning.
-In principle, the wavefunction should be reset only if something goes wrong.
-  Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.
+In principle, the wavefunction should be reset only if something goes wrong. (see what QE does) Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

+- [ ] Properly handle the Gamma point and R2C, together with the Fourier interpolation problem (using an odd number of grid points)

+- [ ] Coulomb norm in Anderson mixing.

+- [ ] Dynamic truncation criterion for eigensolver.
+In particular, the criterion is controlled by an energy like quantity.
+This should be implemented in all eigensolvers.

 - [ ] Make sure that in geometry optimization, the atomic position, atomic force, and convergence criterion are synced at the beginning of each iteration (maybe via MPI broadcast)

+- [ ] OpenMP support? (most have been deleted so far)

+- [ ] CUFFT: One-by-one executation: is there a more efficient way to batched FFT?
+Why CUFFT does not suffer from the alignment issue? (i.e. we do not need to copy a vector into a saved buffer?)

+- [ ] Eigensolver: in QE: reorder eigenvectors so that coefficients for unconverged roots come first.
+This allows to use quick matrix-matrix multiplications to set a new basis vector.
+Should we do the same?
+In the GPU version, this is replaced by reorder_evals_revecs.
+In the GPU based version pregterg_gpu, this is done by reorder_v, and subsequently redistribute the work for unconverged eigenvectors only.
+  The locking strategy seems different in ppcg_gamma_gpu

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.